Binge Eating Healthy Food: Do I have an eating disorder?

 I wonder too, what you mean by "healthy foods."
 A fresh ripe organic peach could be considered a healthy food.
 But it's not a healthy food if you eat eight of them in one sitting.
 Any food, no matter how healthy it is purported to be, is not healthy for you if your portions skyrocket into the binge zone.

 As an attempt to binge and not gain weight you might reach for artificial sweeteners and low fat or non fat food items.
 This is a disastrous choice.
 Artificial sweeteners may trick your taste buds into believing you are taking in sugar.
 But your brain cells know better.
-You will crave even more sugar when you take in artificial sugar substitutes.
+You will crave and set yourself up for a sugar binge when you take in artificial sugar substitutes.

 The low fat and non fat foods don't provide the satisfaction you body needs from adequate fat in your diet.
 You will crave more.